paavkar/DiscordNETBot/README.md

 The AI functionality is created with Semantic Kernel and its Ollama integration.
 The specific model is up to the developer to set in the Secrets.

+To introduce the LLM with more recent information, Google Custom Search JSON API is used to search Google and get site knowledge.